telerik/document-processing-docs/knowledge-base/creating-tablecells-with-gotoaction-and-uriaction.md

 ---
 title: Creating TableCells with GoToAction and UriAction
-description: This article demonstrates how can create table cells with GoTo action and UriAction in PDF document with Telerik Document Processing.
+description: This article demonstrates how to create table cells with GoToAction and UriAction in PDF document with Telerik Document Processing.
 type: how-to
 page_title: Creating TableCells with GoToAction and UriAction
 slug: kb-create-table-cells
 position: 0
-tags: pdf, datatable, cells, widget
+tags: pdf, cells, actions
 res_type: kb
 ---